everstake/staking-sdk-android/README.md

 ## Features

-- Simple API and integration for any android wallet
+Simple API and integration for an android wallet

 ## Example